Sands of Iwo Jima poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Sands of Iwo Jima against these established plot points, we can identify how Allan Dwan utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Sands of Iwo Jima within the war genre.

 Comparative Analysis